Search for a course

 - Understand the role of nutrition and antioxidants for the ageing dog

-- Be able to identify factors which suggests that a dietary change is warranted for an adult dog
+- Be able to identify factors which suggest that a dietary change is warranted for an adult dog

 Learn about the evolution of the dog and the nutritional requirements.
 This unit explores the nutritional needs of the canine ancestors, the domestication of the dog and the resulting impact on canine nutrition.
 Learn how to apply lessons learned from the evolution of the dog for optimal canine health